Sunday, January 26, 2025

 Now -- what has Prudence been up to lately?
 Well, my writing group has critiqued the entire manuscript of my second novel, French Toast a la Santa Fe.
 I'm putting it aside while I wait for Fried Chicken Castaneda to hit the shelves sometime in the Spring.
 The publisher is working on the cover as I type (!).
 I'm as eager as you are to see what the final design is!

-And I've begun the third novel, "Cold Vicyssoise Cream."
-The spell checker tells me that's misspelled -- but that's how Fred Harvey spelled it!
+And I've begun the third novel, "Cold Vichyssoise Cream."
 It's set in Albuquerque, while Prudence is hanging out until time to head to Santa Fe for the Couriers training.
 She literally stumbles across the dead body of a vaudeville acrobat.
 I am immersed in the world of vaudeville, which was breathing its last gasps in 1929, in creating a whole slew of suspects, and in dragging red herrings through the story.
 I've written the first 9,000 words, so only 61,000 left to go 😂 And I STILL don't know "who dunnit!"
 But I have my suspicions.

 As I noted before, the 1929 Albuquerque city directory has provided me with a wealth of information that is adding authenticity -- the names of tourist courts, cafes, theaters, and their owners and managers.
 The names of the chief of police and the police court judge.
 The fact that there WAS such a thing as a "police court" and that it had its own judge.
 The location of the original city hall, which has apparently been torn down.